-Professor Bruce Hebblewhite is the Professor of Mining Engineering at the University of New South Wales (UNSW) in Sydney, Australia.
-He has over 45 years of international mining experience; including 3 years working with Cleveland Potash in the UK while studying for his PhD; 17 years in a consulting and research management role in the Australian mining industry (at ACIRL Ltd); and 25 years in academia at UNSW, including 12 years as Head of the School of Mining Engineering (2003 – 2014).
-Bruce retired from this role in 2014 but continues at UNSW in a part-time capacity.
+He has over 47 years of international mining experience; including 3 years working with Cleveland Potash in the UK while studying for his PhD in underground mining rock mechanics; 17 years in a consulting and research management role in the Australian coal mining industry (at ACIRL Ltd); and 26 years in academia at UNSW, including 12 years as Head of the School of Mining Engineering (2003 – 2014).

 From 2006 to 2009 Bruce was the inaugural Executive Director of the Australian collaborative educational joint venture, Mining Education Australia (MEA).
 He was also a former President (2008-2009) and then the Secretary-General of the international Society of Mining Professors (SOMP), from 2012 to 2018.

-Bruce has been the recipient of a number of international awards recognising his special interests and experience in mining geomechanics and ground control; and also in mining education and research.
-These have included the 2012 Syd S Peng Ground Control Award from SME in the USA; the 2017 SME Rock Mechanics Award; the 2017 Ludwig Wilke Award for contribution to international mining research and education, from the Society of Mining Professors; and the 2020 Institute Medal from the AusIMM for contributions to education, training and research.
+He has been the recipient of a number of international awards recognising his special interests and experience.
+These include the 2012 Syd S Peng Ground Control in Mining Award from the SME in the USA; the 2017 Rock Mechanics Award, also from SME in the USA; the 2017 Ludwig Wilke Award from the Society of Mining Professors and most recently was awarded the 2020 Institute Medal from the AusIMM for contributions to education, training and research.